 \subsection{In Situ Data}

-In previous work \cite{rudisser_automatic_2022}, we utilized solar wind in situ data from Wind, STEREO-A and STEREO-B, with varied input parameters. \citeA{nguyen_multiclass_2025} and many other machine learning studies made use of the OMNI dataset \cite{King_Papitashvili_2005}, as it provides preprocessed, 1-minute-resolution data, specifically intended to support studies of the effects of solar wind variations on the magnetosphere and ionosphere.
+In previous work \cite{rudisser_automatic_2022}, we utilized solar wind in situ data from Wind, STEREO-A and STEREO-B, with varied input parameters. \citeA{li_categorization_2020}, \citeA{nguyen_multiclass_2025} and many other machine learning studies made use of the OMNI data set \cite{King_Papitashvili_2005}, as it provides preprocessed, 1-min-resolution data, specifically intended to support studies of the effects of solar wind variations on the magnetosphere and ionosphere.
 Data is available from 1995 onward.
-However, its lack of real-time availability renders it unsuitable for operational space weather forecasting.
+Nonetheless, its lack of real-time availability renders it unsuitable for operational space weather forecasting.

-To address this limitation, we rely on the NOAA Real-Time Solar Wind (RTSW) dataset \cite{zwickl_noaa_1998}, which is made available by the Space Weather Prediction Center (NOAA SWPC) and accessible at \url{https://www.spaceweather.gov/products/real-time-solar-wind}, as shown in Figure \ref{fig:rtsw_noaa}.
-This archived dataset comprises measurements from various spacecraft located upstream of Earth, typically at the L1 Lagrange point, and tracked by the Real-Time Solar Wind Network of ground stations.
+To address this limitation, we rely on the NOAA Real-Time Solar Wind (RTSW) data set \cite{zwickl_noaa_1998}, which is made available by the Space Weather Prediction Center (NOAA SWPC) and accessible at \url{https://www.spaceweather.gov/products/real-time-solar-wind}, as shown in Figure~\ref{fig:rtsw_noaa}.
+This archived data set comprises measurements from various spacecraft located upstream of Earth, typically at the L1 Lagrange point, and tracked by the RTSW Network of ground stations.
 Data is available from 1998 onward, with the NOAA/DSCOVR satellite \cite{DSCOVR} serving as the primary operational RTSW spacecraft since July 2016, replacing the NASA/ACE spacecraft \cite{Chiu1998_ace}.
-However, in the event of issues with DSCOVR, the NASA/ACE spacecraft resumes its role as the operational RTSW source, serving as a backup.
+In the event of issues with DSCOVR, the NASA/ACE spacecraft resumes its role as the operational RTSW source, serving as a backup.
 During such periods, RTSW data is provided by four ACE instruments: EPAM - Energetic Ions and Electrons \cite{EPAM_Gold_Krimigis_Hawkins_Haggerty_Lohr_Fiore_Armstrong_Holland_Lanzerotti_1998}, MAG - Magnetic Field Vectors \cite{MAG_Smith_1998}, SIS - High Energy Particle Fluxes \cite{SIS_Stone_1998}, and SWEPAM - Solar Wind Ions \cite{SWEPAM_Comas_1998}.
 The two DSCOVR instruments for which real-time data is available are the magnetometer (MAG) and the Faraday Cup (FC) \cite{lotoaniu_validation_2022}.

-To mimic a real-time operational scenario, we compile a dataset by selecting data from the spacecraft designated as operational during specific periods.
+To mimic a real-time operational scenario, we compile a data set by selecting data from the spacecraft designated as operational during specific periods.